 …but also created some brilliant pieces of wall art and sculpture from the leftover scraps.

 Crowns and the Disruptors

 One of the final installations combines 4 floor-to-ceiling video screens, which for me triggered childhood memories of riding the “Haunted Mansion” elevators at Disneyland.
-You can check out the full length video of my visit to The 14th Factory here.

 The final building within the complex contains a small cafe (which was closed) and gift shop.

 You can also catch a glimpse of some of the WIP projects they’re currently working on.

 Donate what you can at the door every Thursday and 3rd Sunday of the month.